Who will Trump pardon?

 Contract Snapshot

-For the "Torence Hatch" market, a "Yes" resolution occurs if Torence Hatch receives a presidential pardon, commutation, or reprieve during Trump's second term and before January 21, 2029.
-If this condition is not met by the deadline, the market resolves to "No." The market opened on November 18, 2025, and will close early if a pardon is granted, otherwise it expires on January 21, 2029, at 10:00 am EST. Outcomes are verified using the White House and New York Times.
+The market resolves to YES if JD Vance receives a presidential pardon, commutation, or reprieve during Trump's second term and before January 21, 2029.
+If this condition is not met, the market resolves to NO. The market opened on April 10, 2026, and will close early if a pardon is granted, otherwise by January 21, 2029 at 10:00 AM EST, with outcomes verified by the White House and New York Times.

 Available Contracts